 A break in the excitation circuit between the AVR and the exciter stator.

 Low Voltage Between 0-10V

 In alternators that do not have an excitation system using a PMG, the alternator relies on its residual magnetism to initially build the voltage.
 If this residual has been lost, the alternator will not produce any voltage at all.

 It is usually possible to regenerate this magnetism (Flashing the alternator), you should consult someone qualified and your alternator manufacturer on the correct procedure for your make and model.

-Alternator High Voltage on all phases, 415V, 3 Phase Alternator, How to fix it?
+How to Fix Alternator High Voltage on all phases, 415V, 3 Phase Alternator

 High alternator voltage on all three phases, Off Load

 In generators that have separate circuits to power the AVR (fitted with auxiliary windings or PMG systems) the AVR can be powered, but it could lose the sensing circuit, either because of a break in the sensing cable, or an AVR fault.
 This loss of sensing will make it appear to the AVR that the voltage is low and it will therefore boost the excitation system to try to increase the voltage, causing the voltage on all three phases to rise.